If you're moving from Florida to Colorado, you should consider the consequences for your car insurance.

 Orlando | $2,049 |

-See a longer list of Florida cities here.
+See our longer list of Florida cities for more information.

 City | Average Annual Rate |